 Our psychology major offers rigorous study of human science psychology that includes existential, cross-cultural, depth psychology and post-structuralist theories.

-We encourage critical and holistic thinking in order to respectfully address the diverse and unique lived experiences of children and adults, and foster activist perspectives that enhance the well-being of persons and their communities.
+At Point Park University, we encourage critical and holistic thinking in order to respectfully address the diverse and unique lived experiences of children and adults, and foster activist perspectives that enhance the well-being of persons and their communities.

 Courses are designed to prepare students for continued study at the graduate level as clinicians and scholars.
 Students also have the opportunity to choose concentrations of study such as counseling or child development.

-Psychology majors have opportunities to work with faculty on original research and publish their work in professional journals.
+Our psychology majors have opportunities to work with faculty on original research and publish their work in professional journals.
 They also participate in internships and practicums at local agencies, many of which are within walking distance of campus.

 - Theories of Personality

 - Abnormal Psychology